SMT 314 - Introduction to Cosmology » Fall 2020 » HW 13

 When a main-sequence star runs out of hydrogen fuel in its core,

-the core remains about the same size, but heats up as fusion of helium to carbon begins immediately after the hydrogen fuel is gone.
+A. the core remains about the same size, but heats up as fusion of helium to carbon begins immediately after the hydrogen fuel is gone.

-the core expands and thus heats up.
+C. the core contracts and thus heats up.

-the core expands and thus cools down.
+D. the core expands and thus cools down.

-the core contracts and thus cools down.
+E. the core expands and thus heats up.

 Question #10